 What are ViewfinderMasks, how do they work, why are they important?

-ViewfinderMasks are a set of crop lines applied to the focusing screen of your DSLR camera or LCD of your Mirrorless camera, which allows exact image sizing for your application.
+ViewfinderMasks are a set of cropping lines applied to the focusing screen of your DSLR camera or LCD of your Mirrorless camera, which allows exact image sizing for your application.
 We service many industries, event/school/wedding photography being the most prominent.

-The lines are engraved to the focus screen, filled with paint, cleaned and then ready to install into the camera.
+DSLR Cameras The lines are engraved to the focus screen, filled with paint, cleaned and then ready to install into the camera.
 Each screen is individually engraved and our repeatability is within several thousandths of an inch.
 This means our masks will always match the last one.
 Once installed and you look through the eyepiece you will see the lines on the focus screen.
 Since the lines are relative to the aspect ratio of the camera (generally 2x3 sensor format) it doesn't matter what length lens you use, fixed or zoom, crop to the lines, what you see is what you get.
 All images will be consistent in size to the crop used.
 Multiple shooters will come back with consistent size and centered images.